Wolfenswan/zbc-zoterobulkcompression/Readme.md

 ## Usage

 Run `zoterobulkcompression.py` as python-script through terminal.
+By default, backups will be created for each file in the Zotero main-directory.

 Available arguments (all optional):